asyncapi/spec/spec/asyncapi.md

 While the AsyncAPI Specification tries to accommodate most use cases, additional data can be added to extend the specification at certain points.

-The extensions properties are implemented as patterned fields that are always prefixed by `"x-"`.
+The extension properties are implemented as patterned fields that are prefixed by `"x-"`.

 Field Pattern | Type | Description
 ---|:---:|---